FESTIVAL VISION: “The cultural dialogue in all its aspects with emphasis on diversity is our main ambition to create solidarity in society.”

 ****INTERNATIONAL, AUSTRIAN COMPETITION****

-Please take into consideration that all the films from Austria, middle east, and every other country will participate in the international competition.
-But Austrian films will automatically be considered for the best Austrian film too.
+Please take into consideration that all the films from Austria, the Middle East, Africa, and every other country will participate in the international competition.
+However Austrian films will automatically be considered the best Austrian film too.

 Please note, however, that submissions must be sent on an online secured screener and, if selected, filmmakers are required to provide a screening file.